dinesh-m/venture_capital_analyzer/README.md

 ## Technologies

-This project leverages Google Colab as a managed runtime hosted environment.
+The project leverages Google Colab as a managed runtime hosted environment.
 Required Python libraries and dependencies can be installed in no time on Google Colab session.
 * [Google Colab](https://colab.research.google.com/) - Colab allows anybody to write and execute arbitrary python code through the browser, and is especially well suited to machine learning, data analysis and education.

 **Required Libraries:**